gomorpheus/morpheus-cli-docs/CLI-Manual.md

 morpheus [command] [<args>] [options]
 ```

 We divide morpheus into commands.
-Every morpheus command may have 0-N sub-commands that it supports.
-Commands generally map to the functionality provided in the Morpheus UI.
+Every morpheus command may have 0-N subcommands that it supports.
+Commands generally map to the functionality provided in the Morpheus UI.<br/>

-You can get help for any morpheus command by using the -h option.
+You can get help for any morpheus command by using the -h option.<br/>

 The available commands and their options are also documented below.